Aarception/Mo-information-security-portfolio/README.md

 *VCI is a private, intellectual property project that is also a neutral, trust primitive.
 It cannot be competitor built, own, or even sponsored.
 It cannot even be a start-up or a vender tool.
 Were I affiliated with an institution, there could be development or additional opportunity for a closer relationship between institution and VCI, through Mo, than with  market competitors, but as it is, the entire purpose of its usefulness rests on neutrality and independence from competitors.
 Mo =/= VCI and VCI =/= Mo.
 Mo can be affiliated with whomever he wants, VCI cannot be affiliated to any competitor.

+I find this role very interesting #87479764016603846, Policy Specialist, Policy Enablement and Delivery, and would have applied in the past when I was more naive about the state of my structural banishment by the institution — unfortunately.
 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*